juliocymartins/Credit-Risk-Analysis-Predictions-EN/README.md

 ## How to Use
 To reproduce this project, follow these steps:

-Download the dataset from the provided link.
+1 - Download the dataset from the provided link.
+2 - Ensure you have the following Python packages installed:
+      - pandas
+      - matplotlib
+      - seaborn
+      - scikit-learn
+      - xgboost
-Execute the notebooks or scripts in each chapter in the indicated order.
+3 - Execute the notebooks or scripts in each chapter in the indicated order.
-Analyze the results and conclusions presented in each section.
+4 - Analyze the results and conclusions presented in each section.

 ## Contributions
 Contributions are welcome!
 If you find any issues or have suggestions to improve this project, feel free to open an issue or submit a pull request.